 - Perfect for Rock and Cacti Gardens: Rocks are just right for these garden spaces!

-- Too Hot: Rocks, raise the soil temperature, leading to stressed, thirsty plants.
+- Too Hot: Rocks, raise the soil temperature and radiate heat long after the sun sets, leading to stressed, thirsty plants.

-- Messy pH: Most trees prefer acidic soil, but rocks create alkaline soil, which can hurt trees.
+- Watch the pH: Most trees prefer acidic soil, but carbonate rocks create alkaline soil, which can hurt most trees.

 - Return of the Weeds: Wind will eventually blow soil between rocks, creating a spot for weeds to grow.